96linan/linan.github.io/_pages/about.md

 ---

 <div markdown="1" style="text-align: justify;">
+## 📌 About Me

-📌 He was selected for the inaugural China Association for Science and Technology (CAST) Young Talent Support Program's PhD Special Project.
-To date, he has published 20 papers in prestigious journals and conferences including ACM CSUR (IF: 28.06), NeurIPS, IJCAI, TEVC, TFS, TNNLS and TCYB (including 4 ESI highly cited papers, 1 hot paper, and 3 research frontier papers).
+He was selected for the inaugural China Association for Science and Technology (CAST) Young Talent Support Program's PhD Special Project.
+To date, he has published 20 papers in prestigious journals and conferences including ACM CSUR (IF: 28.06), TEVC, TFS, TNNLS, TCYB, NeurIPS, ICML and IJCAI (including 4 ESI highly cited papers, 1 hot paper, and 3 research frontier papers).
 He serves as a reviewer for over 30 SCI/EI journals.
 Additionally, he has organized sessions, issues and workshops on evolutionary architecture search at multiple international journals/conferences (e.g., ASEJ, ICME, BIBM, IJCNN, and CEC).

 - Lecturer
 - School of Computer and Information Technology, Institute of Big Data Science and Industry, Shanxi University, No.92, Wucheng Road, Taiyuan, Shanxi Province, China